Citi Benefits Handbook

 - Contraceptive implants:

-- Note: Implantable devices such as Mirena or Norplant are covered under the Citigroup Health Benefit Plan (not under the Citigroup Prescription Drug Program portion of the Plan);
+- Note: Implantable devices such as Mirena or Norplant are covered under the Citigroup Health Benefits Plan (not under the Citigroup Prescription Drug Program portion of the Plan);

-- Drugs to treat impotency for all females and males through age17;
+- Drugs to treat impotency for all females and males through age 17age17;

-- Gardasil and Zostavax (vaccinations are covered under the Citigroup Health Benefit Plan; therefore, the provider must bill accordingly);
+- Gardasil and Zostavax (vaccinations are covered under the Citigroup Health Benefits Plan; therefore, the provider must bill accordingly);

 - Topical fluoride products;